giantswarm/releases/kvm/v12.0.0/README.md

 - Modified Calico deployment to use `-bird-live` as a liveness probe improving observability of failed mesh networking.
 - Updated node setup for 1.17 compatibility.
-- Removed limits from `calico-kube-controllers`.
+- Removed limits from `calico-kube-controllers` to prevent it from being OOM killed.

 ### Calico v3.14.0